kh296/dawn-jax/README.md

-# Installing conda on Dawn
+# Installing JAX on Dawn

 ## 1. Introduction